mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 Unfortunately not all users (currently over 30%) know how to open an issue in the correct way and often there are not enough details to understand the problem.
-From that moment a conversation begins where we try to understand the problem, asking for more logs (possibly in English ... seriously provide them in English, a small part of me dies every time you publish a log in any other language than the English).
+From that moment a conversation begins where we try to understand the problem, asking for more logs (possibly in English ... *seriously provide them in English*, a small part of me dies every time you publish a log in any other language than the English).
 Once a log is received, the identification of the error begins and then begins the phase in which we try to replicate that error, usually by mounting a VM with the same distro, desktop environment and package.
 Sometimes we are lucky and can easily replicate the bug and this is confirmed and fixed within a maximum of one day depending on its severity.

 But when we are not able to replicate a bug then we start a research phase in the code to try to imagine what may have caused the problem.
 If this step also